shree998/Campus-Expert/submissions/hiimbex/impact-proposal.md

 When identifying the impact of your proposal, you should focus on the following areas:
 - Target audience
   - Who are you expecting to impact based on your proposal?
-Students studying CS at AU from underrepresented backgrounds
+Students interested in tech at AU from underrepresented backgrounds
 - Community needs
   - What specific issue are you addressing with your proposal?
 Our need to have people like us in our environment to support each other in a white cis male dominated tech world.
 - Resources